-3. Turn on the power to the VMX unit, and wait for 10 seconds.
-This will reload the selected default table in to the FRAM.
-4. After the 10 seconds has elapsed, turn the power off, and return Switch 8 to the Up position.
+ро ter the 10 seconds has elapsed, turn the power off, and return Switch 8 to the Up position.
 The tables have been reloaded and the system is ready to use.
-Make sure to leave Switch 8 in the Up position.
+Make sure to ave Switch 8 in the Up position.